yuhanfang/riot/README.md

   - Uploader to structure data in BigQuery for easy analysis.
 See `examples/example_bigquery_aggregator`

-In development are the following:
-  - Champion select solver.
-Given a utility function for evaluating a team composition, solve for optimal pick/ban either as of the beginning of the game, or as of any node given any current state.
-See `analytics/champion_select/solver`

 If any of this is interesting and you want to help out, I'm always happy to chat.